 Virtual Channel Reception Function

 The VC Reception Function shall

-be used to and
+be used to perform the Frame Acceptance and Reporting Mechanism (FARM/FARM-P) when applicable, and

 decommutate fields of Transfer Frames of a VC.

 NOTE – There is an instance of the VC Reception Function for each VC.

+The Frame Acceptance and Reporting Mechanism procedure, when applicable, shall perform the operations defined in [9] or [10] and – in case of successful checks – shall deliver the VC Frames to the Decommutation Procedure.

+NOTES 1 - The operation performed by the Frame Acceptance and Reporting Mechanism procedure (i.e. either FARM or FARM-P) include e.g., Accepting/Discarding Frames, generating CLCW/PLCW, etc. as per references [9] and [10].

+2 - When no FARM is applicable to the given VC, then VC Frames are passed directly to the Decommutation Procedure without performing any check.

-The VC Reception Function shall extract SDUs contained in the TFDF along with the associated MAP ID from the Transfer Frame Primary Header and deliver them to the MAP Demultiplexing Function.
+The Decommutation Procedure shall extract SDUs contained in the TFDF along with the associated MAP ID from the Transfer Frame Primary Header and deliver them to the MAP Demultiplexing Function.

-If a gap in the VCF Count is detected, a Loss Flag may (optionally) be delivered to the MAP receivers associated with this VC.
+If a gap in the VCF Count is detected, a Loss Flag may (optionally) be delivered to the MAP Demultiplexing Function associated with this VC.

 NOTE – An abstract model of the VC Reception Function is illustrated in figure 4-25.